valmikroy/tech_notes/sar.md

 - IP determines the need for the fragmentation based on availbile information of the path towards destination.
 IP starts a timer on the arrival of first fragment to assemble packet within that time. ![UDP fragmentation](images/UDP_IPv4_fragmentation.png)

 - UDP application has to do PMTU discovery by using ICMP to avoid fragmentation.
-Maximum size of UDP is limited by max IPv4 packet size which is 16bit (65,535 bytes).
+Maximum size of UDP is limited by max IPv4 packet size which is 16bit (65,535 bytes) (same for TCP).

 - UDP packet do not have destination IP, so server receiving UDP packet need to fetch this infromation from the  IP layer.
 This is true for DNS server.